Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 But little Chúní hadn’t been born into either of _those_ families.
 As his name implied, he’d been born to farmers, and his place was ankle deep in the earth.
 It was something his father had reminded him of constantly.
 And so little Chúní could only dream of one day taking to the skies as he watched those planes fly overhead from the mud.
 But he could finally follow his dreams.
 He _would_ become a pilot.

-“Hey paddy-rat, what’cha got there?”
+"Hey paddy-rat, what’cha got there?"
 He glanced up again to see the apparent ringleader of the newest recruits standing over him with a decidedly smug grin.
 Chúní wasn’t a fan of bullies and he wasn’t about to let this one gain anything over him.

-“Nothing really, just a picture from home.”
+"Nothing really, just a picture from home."
 Normally, he wouldn’t have given the other kid the honor of standing, but he figured that politeness was always a good first impression so he stood.
-“I’m Huáng Chúní, what’s your name?”
+"I’m Huáng Chúní, what’s your name?"

-“Only until you get your _new_ name right?”
+"Only until you get your _new_ name right?"
 One of the other recruits, one that had been at the temporary mustering barracks only a bit longer than Chúní, joined the conversation with a smirk.

 The ringleader hadn’t picked up on the hint until he was about halfway through giving his own name.
-“I’m Gao Feng.”
+"I’m Gao Feng."
 His tone implied that Chúní would do well to remember it.
 Chúní, however, had been trying to pay attention to both boys and so had only really caught Feng’s family name.

-“Oh!
-Gao, like the aliens!”
+"Oh!
+Gao, like the aliens!"
 There was honest if naive excitement in Chúní’s voice.
 Perhaps he’d have a compatriot in his love of all things Space.

 Feng apparently wasn’t a fan after all.
-“You mean those weak-shit racoon-people!?”
+"You mean those weak-shit racoon-people!?"
 He stepped forward as if to trade blows for the insult.

 The very slightly more experienced boy’s blurted laugh interrupted Feng.
-“Lí!
+"Lí!
 That’s your new name.
 You’ll be Lí.
-But then what should we call you?”
+But then what should we call you?"
 He turned his malicious grin on Chúní.
-“You like aliens huh?”
+"You like aliens huh?"

-Feng, however, took even more exception to being named after a racoon than he did sharing a name with aliens.”Who put you in charge…” his bluster wilted just a bit once he realized that the other recruit hadn’t introduced himself yet.
+Feng, however, took even more exception to being named after a racoon than he did sharing a name with aliens."Who put you in charge…" his bluster wilted just a bit once he realized that the other recruit hadn’t introduced himself yet.

-“...Chóng” Worm. “‘Cause I used to play in the dirt all day, like him.”
+"...Chóng" Worm. "‘Cause I used to play in the dirt all day, like him."
 He motioned with his head towards Chúní without looking away from Feng.
-“We don’t get to pick our recruit callsigns _Lí_ but trust me, I’m doing you a favor.
-My older brother made it all the way to basic without one and the instructors made him regret it.”
-Feng’s indignation blunted, Chóng turned to Chúní, “Kōngjiān,” he glanced at the place where Chúní had stashed the clipping.
-“It fits.”
+"We don’t get to pick our recruit callsigns _Lí_ but trust me, I’m doing you a favor.
+My older brother made it all the way to basic without one and the instructors made him regret it."
+Feng’s indignation blunted, Chóng turned to Chúní, "Kōngjiān," he glanced at the place where Chúní had stashed the clipping.
+"It fits."

 ‘Space’ or perhaps ‘void’, if he took it for both meanings perhaps ‘space-head?’
 Could be worse.
 Lí still wasn’t sure how to respond to the apparently ‘kind’ gesture of being named a racoon or after an alien, but Chúní wasn’t eager for him to regain his ground and so spoke up.
-“You were a rice farmer too?”
+"You were a rice farmer too?"

-“Hell no.” Rather than clarify though, Chóng just turned around and returned to his bunk leaving a still confused Lí ready to reassert his interrupted dominance over at least someone.
+"Hell no." Rather than clarify though, Chóng just turned around and returned to his bunk leaving a still confused Lí ready to reassert his interrupted dominance over at least someone.
 He never got the chance.

 This particular barracks was simply a holding point on the journey to Basic Training.
 Chúní, Feng, and even Chóng were only waiting for enough others to arrive before being trucked off, as a unit, to their actual base for training somewhere near the eastern coast.
 The only thing that tied them each together and thus required the staggered arrival, was that each of them had, in one way or another, qualified to try for the pilot pipeline.
 That meant that they’d be going to a joint PLAAF and PLAN Basic Training specifically designed for pilots.
 Chúní had no idea where that would be, but it seemed that they were about to find out.
 Feng and his cadre’s arrival from Northern China marked the last of this batch of pilot wannabes and the shàngshì had just entered with a face entirely void of emotion.
 It was time to go.